Home

 • Add graticules, legends, and scale bars to your map

-• Limit the map to selected coordinates
+• Limit the map to selected coordinates or a selected area

 • Query the map and show the results in several ways